meidelien/Biochemical_coordinate_layout/README.md

-# Metabolic network layouut using biochemical coordinates
+# Metabolic network layout using biochemical coordinates
 ### Visualisation of genome-scale metabolic models and metabolic pathways using molecular descriptors
 Norwegian University of Science and Technology, Trondheim 2022\